 As schools plan for this current year, we are sure of one thing; prepare for anything and everything.
 Educators will need to be prepared for the different models of instruction that could happen this year depending on the Coronavirus.
 Schools could start the year using in person, virtual, or hybrid models but potentially have to quickly shift to an all virtual model depending upon the numbers in their town, state, or our country.

 Returning teachers have been trained in classroom management and the great news is that most techniques transfer well to virtual classroom settings.
-With a little extra thought and planning, teachers can successfully plan for virtual classroom management.
+With a little extra thought and planning, teachers can create a virtual classroom management plan.

 Decide Upon Classroom Rules and Expectations